yale-mgt-656/656-madlibs/README.md

 **11) The instructor will merge in everybody's work.**

 Bother Kyle or the TAs if nothing's working.
+Or, put a post-it note on your laptop and we'll come around to you.

 ## Some hopefully helpful notes